 Tip 2.
 Choose Between Existing Solutions and Custom Development

 Selecting the right platform is crucial.
-You can either opt for existing telehealth programs like Zoom for Healthcare or invest in custom development tailored to your specific needs.
+You can either opt for existing telehealth programs, such as Zoom for Healthcare, or invest in custom development tailored to your specific needs.
 Custom development might include integrated patient records, appointment scheduling, and unique security measures.

 Tip 3.
 Plan Service Utilization